bitbonsai/telescopy/README.md

 ## TODO

- * allow parsing of inline styles
- * stats: add count of existing files and keep updated
  * find better way to compress querystring than base64 (must be deterministic)
  * traffic stats, by mime
  * allow processResourceLink() call to skip url filter (allow filtering based on context, not url)
  * add index link or getter for homepage file based on httpEntry
  * fix encoding bug
- * add wait/randomwait between requests
  * include 404 and other error status codes in stats
- * add simple, string-based filter options with +-*
  * save project state and use for resuming
+ * custom handling of http status codes via config
+ * use etags to limit bandwidth usage
+ * redirect handling via meta html tag